Iron Order Motorcycle Club: Incidents

 The IOMC goes out of its way to avoid criminal activity and remains steadfast in being an independent and neutral motorcycle club.
 This has resulted in various verbal and physical confrontations with other clubs.

 On June 5, 2013, an altercation involving the Iron Order and Los Lobos MC occurred in Cheyenne, Wyoming.
 The scuffle involved almost twenty people and ended with the arrests of two members of the Los Lobos MC.

 On June 26, 2014, Zachariah Tipton, a member of the Black Pistons Motorcycle Club, a support club of the Outlaws Motorcycle Club, was shot and killed by Iron Order prospect Kristopher Stone in self-defense.
 The Florida State attorney did not charge Stone, stating that they believed his actions to be justified.

 On June 7, 2014, an altercation occurred between members of the Iron Order MC and the Chosen Sons MC.
 No members of the Iron Order were charged; however, four members of The Chosen Sons MC were arrested and received charges.
 During this period the group also managed to build up a significant rivalry with the Hells Angels due to their history with law enforcement.

 On February 21, 2015, a shootout occurred in Meridian, Mississippi between members of the Iron Order Motorcycle Club and members of the Pistoleros MC.
 Three people were injured.

 On June 10, 2015, the Iron Order MC was involved in fight with the Iron Horsemen MC in Kentucky.
 One person was hit by a vehicle.
 Later that year, three more people would be shot in altercations between the Iron Order and the Bandidos Motorcycle Club.

-On June 19, 2015 around 9:45pm, outside a restaurant in Lower Heidelberg Township, PA, a fight broke out between Iron Order members Wayne Ritchie and Timothy Martin and civilian Mark Groff.
-Groff’s fiancee, Tonya Focht, got involved during which time she fell in front of a moving vehicle and is believed to have been run over by the back right wheel.
+On June 19, 2015, around 9:45pm, outside a restaurant in Lower Heidelberg Township, PA, a fight broke out between Iron Order members Wayne Ritchie and Timothy Martin and civilian Mark Groff.
+Groff's fiancée, Tonya Focht, got involved during which time she fell in front of a moving vehicle and is believed to have been run over by the back right wheel.
 The Berks District Attorney, John T Adams, stated that their investigation did not uncover enough information to file homicide charges.
 A subsequent civil lawsuit filed by the estate of Focht was dismissed with prejudice.

 On January 30, 2016, at an event at the National Western Complex in Denver, CO, members of the Mongols Motorcycle Club and members of the Iron Order Motorcycle Club clashed, resulting in multiple injuries.
 Two members of the Mongols were shot, one of whom died.
 One member of the Iron Order, Derrick "Kong" Duran, was arrested and can be observed in possession of a firearm in video surveillance provided by the Complex.
 As well as being a member of the motorcycle club, Derrick Duran was an employee of the Colorado Department of Corrections.
 Denver District Attorney Mitchell R. Morrissey dropped the charges against Duran after it was determined that he acted in self-defense.